-Republika Srpska, exclusive: Italian deal in the Balkans for green energy, Drina HPPs project, the analysis of the concessions8.
-January 2014. / SEE Energy News
+Republika Srpska, exclusive: Italian deal in the Balkans for green energy, Drina HPPs project, the analysis of the concessions, SEE Energy News

 The “Middle Drina” project, worth 665 MEUR which was signed by Republika Srpska, Serbia and Italy on the joint construction of three hydroelectric power plants on the river Drina, might leave a long-term negative consequences for the energy sector of Republika Srpska and might endanger the fulfillment of the obligations of Bosnia and Herzegovina under of the European Union Directive 2009/28/EC.
 Beside the concessions for the new hydro power plants Italians will take over from RS the energy from existing hydropower plants of total installed capacity of 449 MW, namely an annual production of 1241 GWh.